 How many tokens should be charged to enqueue an element?
 How many to dequeue an element?
-Your answers should be constant integers - recall that the amortized cost is to be O(1).
-Justify each answer by briefly stating for what purpose of each token is used (you may not need all lines).
+Give the smallest possible number of tokens so that the amortized cost is O(1).
+Justify each answer by briefly stating for what purpose of each token is used in each operation (you may not need all lines).

-Cost of enq: token(s), to be used as follows:

-1 token to

-1 token to

-Cost of deq: token(s), to be used as follows:

-token(s), to be used as follows:

-1 token to

-1 token to 1 token to

-1 token to 1 token to 1 token to
+Cost of enq: token(s), to be used as follows: 1 token to Cost of deq: token(s), to be used as follows: Cost of deq: 1 token to token(s), to be used as follows: Cost of deq: 1 token to 1 token to token(s), to be used as follows: Cost of deq: 1 token to 1 token to 1 token to token(s), to be used as follows: Cost of deq: 1 token to 1 token to 1 token to 1 token to token(s), to be used as follows: